souzaly/feds-lol/README.md

 ## Introduction

-In this repository, you'll find **snippets of code** from my solo development and design of slat.cc.
+In this repository, you'll find **snippets of code** from my solo development and design of feds.lol.
 Additionally, the `/images` folder contains **actual screenshots** of various pages, features and UI elements of the platform.
 This repo doesn’t include full business logic or anything sensitive - just the core structure and my coding approach.